 written by Ying Chang Compestine and illustrated by Sebastiá Serra

-One of our favourite Lunar New Year children’s books is this tale that follows Ming, a young boy who goes to the market to buy eggs for his family to make fried rice to share with the neighbors for Chinese New Years, and the empty old wok he came back home with instead.
+One of our favourite Chinese New Year picture books is this tale that follows Ming, a young boy who goes to the market to buy eggs for his family to make fried rice to share with the neighbors for Chinese New Year, and the empty old wok he came back home with instead.
 We love the fun story and vibrant illustrations, learning more about the traditions of Chinese New Year and the message of the importance of sharing and generosity.

 From the back cover: “With a skippity-happily-ho, a magical, mysterious wok rolls into town.
 The clever wok knows just where to go to get treats for the poor families… and it’s might be just the ticket to a festive Chinese New Year!”